manashdeb/aws-spot-asg-custom-metrics/README.md

 * Use scheduled action to terminate instances during week-end hours
 * Down-size applications after analyzing them using AWS trusted adviser and Cloud-Watch alerts

-I've added all above feature in this CF Template.
-It's a modified version of AWS provided CF template on spot fleet, which uses auto-scaled spot fleet based on number of messages denoting work-load in the queue. https://github.com/awslabs/ec2-spot-labs/blob/master/sqs-ec2-spot-fleet-autoscaling/sqs-ec2-spot-fleet-autoscaling.yaml
+I've added most of above feature in below CF Template.
+It's a modified version of AWS provided CF template on spot fleet, which uses auto-scaled spot fleet based on number of messages denoting work-load in the queue.

+Didn't find the option to run this spot fllet with scheduled action and this feature does not seem available with spot fleet yet; so may use spot instances instead https://github.com/awslabs/ec2-spot-labs/blob/master/sqs-ec2-spot-fleet-autoscaling/sqs-ec2-spot-fleet-autoscaling.yaml